-- Ultra-vires act: Directors have powers subject to Companies Act, Memorandum and Articles of Association and exceeding these makes them personally liable.
+- Ultra-vires act: Directors have powers subject to the Companies Act, Memorandum, and Articles of Association, and exceeding these makes them personally liable.
 But if acts are intra-vires they can be ratified by the shareholders in the general meeting.

 - Mala fide acts: Directors are trustees for the money and property of the company.
 They hold an office of trust and if they misuse their powers, they will be liable for breach of trust and may be required to reimburse the company for any loss suffered because of such an act.

 The directors as agents of the company are not usually personally liable to third parties for any transaction entered on behalf of the company.
 They can be held personally liable only in exceptional circumstances when they contract in a personal capacity, or when the principal is not disclosed, when it is a pre-incorporation contract, or when the contract is ultra-vires the company and is not ratified subsequently.

 - Liability based on attribution– The debate on whether the director is held responsible for criminal acts of the company by applying the concept of alter-ego is settled by the Supreme Court in Sunil Bharti Mittal v.
 Central Bureau of Investigation.
 In the case, the Court mentioned that the concept of alter-ego can only be applied to make the company liable for the acts of the directors.
 However, any director cannot be made responsible for the criminal offenses committed by the company unless the statute specially provides for the same.